LightJason/Java-AgentSpeak/readme.md

     1. collect plans, which match the belief-events
     2. collect plans, which match the goal-events
     3. create plan execution list of _earmarked executing plans_ and _collected plans_
-    4. execute collected plans in parallel and apply the following rules
+    4. execute collected plans in parallel and apply the following rules for each body formula

         1. if an item is a _action_ or _rule_ execute it immediatly
         2. if an item is a _test goal_ try to find within the current context a